 One critical methylation process is converting homocysteine to methionine, which detoxifies your body, repairs cells, builds proteins, and helps with inflammation.
 Your liver then breaks down the methionine into an inflammation-fighting agent called SAM-e (s-adenosylmethionine), which helps to break down neurotransmitters and assist in repairing cells.

 The most important thing to remember is that glutathione, your body’s most powerful detoxifier, is produced from methionine.
-So, if you can’t convert homocysteine into methionine, you’re stuck with low levels of glutathione and high levels of homocysteine and your body is left holding on to many toxins that you are exposed to, which can lead to a ton of health problems like heart disease, osteoporosis, and some neurological diseases.
+So, if you can’t convert homocysteine into methionine, you’re stuck with low levels of glutathione and high levels of homocysteine and your body is left holding on to many toxins that you are exposed to, which can lead to neurological issues like ADHD, Autism, Anxiety, Depression, and an array of other health problems.

 How to Discover if You Have an MTHFR Mutation

-The signs that you might have an MTHFR mutation are hidden behind other conditions, but some of them include poor response to supplements, fibromyalgia, and anxiety.
+Signs that you might have an MTHFR mutation or that your body isn’t methylating properly could be hidden behind other conditions like poor response to supplements, fibromyalgia, and anxiety.
 You might also experience mood disorders and depression related to serotonin deficiency, increased allergies and asthma due to a lack of methylation, and increased risk of birth defects when pregnant due to DNA methylation issues.

 The Good News: Our Genes Are Not Our Destiny

-Epigenetics is the study of how genes are turned on or off and it has been my favorite topic in my educational journey.
-It basically means that even if you have crappy genes, you can control how much that impacts your health by making better choices today!
+Epigenetics is the study of gene expression and it has been another one of my favorite topics in my educational journey.
 Environmental changes such as diet, exercise, exposure to toxins, and medications can influence our genes and traits.
 Nutrition in particular, influences genetic expression.
-That is, certain genes can be turned “on” or “off” like a light switch depending on what you eat.
-This is why personalized nutrition is so dang important.
-Studies using identical twins with autoimmune disorders showed the risk of getting an autoimmune disease is only 1/4 dependent on nature (genes) and 3/4 dependent on nurture (environmental factors), which means our genes are not our destiny.
-There are some steps you can take to decrease complications from MTHFR gene mutation.
+Which means, certain genes can be turned “on” or “off” like a light switch depending on what you eat.
+There are some steps you can take to decrease complications from having an MTHFR gene mutation.

 According to research, it’s possible to aid your methylation process.
 Here are 5 things you can do.